DinoChiesa/apigee-edge-js/README.md

 ![CommitActivity](https://img.shields.io/github/commit-activity/4w/DinoChiesa/apigee-edge-js)
 ![Downloads](https://img.shields.io/npm/dm/apigee-edge-js.svg)

-A library of functions for administering Apigee Edge from nodejs.
+A library of functions for administering Apigee from nodejs.

-Do you want to automate the administration or management of Apigee Edge from Nodejs?
+Do you want to automate the administration or management of Apigee from Nodejs?
 This library helps you do that.

 Example: